omarkmu/pz-omichat/docs/sandbox-options/languages.md

 The roleplay languages that players can use, separated by semicolons.
 The default values are based on the game's available languages (with the exception of ASL).

+**The order of languages is important**, since their position in this list is used as an ID.
+New languages should always be added to the end, unless replacement is intended.

 Up to 32 languages can be specified.
 The first language in the list will be treated as the default language player characters speak.